Skip to content

 A jog circuit is engineered into the machine.
 A manual bump is a momentary test action performed during commissioning or diagnosis.
 Inching is a related control function used for small movement, often at reduced voltage or reduced speed depending on the machine.

-| Term | What moves the contactor | Intended use | Seal-in behavior | |---|---|---|---| | Manual operator | Hand force on the armature | Diagnostic or brief rotation check | May close 13-14; may energize coil in a live circuit | | Jog | Designed control circuit feeding the coil | Momentary machine movement | Prevents seal-in by design | | Inch | Designed control function, often reduced energy | Small controlled movement | Prevents unintended continuous run | | HOA Hand | Selector-switched coil command | Local operator command | Depends on the circuit |
+| Term | What moves the contactor | Intended use | Seal-in behavior | |---|---|---|---| | Manual operator | Hand force on the armature | Diagnostic or brief rotation check | May close 13-14; may energize coil in a contactor-self-seal-in circuit | | Jog | Designed control circuit feeding the coil | Momentary machine movement | Prevents seal-in by design | | Inch | Designed control function, often reduced energy | Small controlled movement | Prevents unintended continuous run | | HOA Hand | Selector-switched coil command | Local operator command | Depends on the circuit |

-The common apprentice mistake is to borrow a jog-circuit technique and apply it to a standard 3-wire starter.
+The common mistake is to borrow a jog-circuit technique and apply it to a standard 3-wire starter.
 Holding STOP while pressing START does not start a standard 3-wire circuit.
 STOP opens the series path.
 That method only works in a purposely wired jog circuit where the jog path has been arranged to energize the coil while preventing the holding contact from sealing around the command.

 The vocabulary protects the troubleshooting logic.
 If the machine has a jog circuit, use the jog circuit and verify how it defeats seal-in.
 If the starter has only a manual operator, you are not using a designed operating mode.
 You are moving the contactor mechanism for a narrow test.